FGtatsuro/cookiecutter-microservice/{{cookiecutter.project_name}}/README.md

 ### Variables

 These are Ansible variables related to build process.
-These must be set before this service is built.
+If you want to use not-default values, it's easy to set them via Ansible [--extra-vars](http://docs.ansible.com/ansible/playbooks_variables.html#passing-variables-on-the-command-line) option.

 |name|description|default value|
 |---|---|---|